-Proxies will not be valid unless deposited at the offices of the Corporation's registrar and transfer agent, AST Trust Company (Canada), P.O.
-Box 721, Agincourt, ON M1S 0A1, in the enclosed self-addressed envelope, or by facsimile to 416-368-2502 or toll free in Canada and United States to 1-866-781-3111 or scan and email to proxyvote@astfinancial.com by not later than 5:00 p.m.
-(Toronto time) on Friday, May 21st, 2021 (or, in the case of an adjournment of the Meeting, not less than 48 hours (excluding Saturdays and holidays) before the time of the adjourned Meeting).
+Proxies will not be valid unless deposited at the offices of the Corporation's registrar and transfer agent, TSX Trust Company, P.O.
+Box 721, Agincourt, ON M1S 0A1, in the enclosed self-addressed envelope, or by facsimile to 416-595-9593 or scan and email the completed Instrument of Proxy to proxyvote@tmx.com by not later than 5:00 p.m.
+(Toronto time) on May 22, 2025 (or, in the case of an adjournment of the Meeting, not less than 48 hours (excluding Saturdays, Sundays and statutory holidays) before the time of the adjourned Meeting).
 Failure to so deposit a form of proxy shall result in its invalidation.
 Alternatively, a proxy may be deposited with the secretary of CSOC before or at the Meeting.